 Use your closeness to the battlefield to await the far-off enemy; use your well-rested troops to await his fatigued; use your well-fed troops to await his hungry.
 This is the way to manage strength.

-While the physical proximity, weariness, and hunger are not a functional part of CS, the passage here offers a rather interesting insight into the level of intelligence required by Sunzi.
+While the physical proximity, weariness, and hunger are not a functional part of information security, the passage here offers a rather interesting insight into the level of intelligence required by Sunzi.
 To know where the battlefield will be, is the first requirement – i.e. knowing where your enemy is headed.
 To know which troops to engage requires that we know when the enemy will arrive, and the state of his forces and resources.
 None of these things are possible unless we have gathered intelligence ahead of time, have chosen the battlefield, and are essentially guiding him to us, while keeping a close eye on his movements.
 That is to say, one cannot effectively engage the enemy without being armed with functional intelligence well ahead of time.

 Do not intercept an enemy that is perfectly uniform in its array of banners; do not launch the attack on an enemy that is full and disciplined in its formations.
 That is the way to manage changing conditions.